The Isenberg Resume: A How-To Guide for Undergraduate Students

 Click below to preview and download sample resumes that will show you the appropriate formatting, bullet point structure, and tailoring for a variety of focus areas.

-*Note: ALWAYS tailor resumes to your experiences, skills, and the position/company you’re applying for.
+*Note: ALWAYS tailor resumes to your experiences, skills, and the position/company to which you are applying.